aqiu384/p5r-walkthrough/src/ace-walkthrough.md

 ##### Daytime
 * Borrow "The Gallant Rogue" from library
 * Request "The Cats' Disappearance" flag
-* Investigate Yongen-Jaya (Request "The Cat's Disappearance" unlocked)
+* Investigate Yongen-Jaya by talking with residents to ID target (Request "The Cat's Disappearance" unlocked)
 * Chariot Rank 5
 ##### Evening
 * Crossword: "Pollenosis" (Knowledge +2)